rjohnsen/predefender.com/content/about/cv.md

 > In my role as a SOC Analyst at Orkla IT in Oslo, Norway, I spearheaded the development of threat detection and incident management efforts within the Security Operations Center.
 By leading a team of analysts, I focused on enhancing our proactive approach to identifying and mitigating threats across diverse environments.
 My hands-on involvement in threat hunting, SIEM tuning, and escalation processes aimed to improve SOC efficiency and effectiveness, ultimately strengthening our security posture and supporting the organization's security goals

+> Started to look into how to lift both internal and external security by looking at MTIRE Caldera for break and attack simulations.

 _Achievements: Focused SOC into proactive manners and investigation (Threat Hunting), incorporating routines and processes.
 Trained analysts in advanced topics such as reversing, analysis and threat hunting._

-_Relevant Technologies_: Microsoft Defender, Kusto Query Language, Azure, Splunk, Nessus, Qualys, SolarWinds Orion, Python, Rust, GO, PowerShell, MITRE Caldera.
+_Relevant Technologies_: Microsoft Defender, Kusto Query Language, Azure, Splunk, Nessus, Qualys, SolarWinds Orion, Python, Rust, GO, PowerShell.

 ### Defendable AS (former BDO Cybersecurity)